 The Countryside and Rights of Way (CROW) Act 2000 gave people new rights of access on foot to areas of open country and registered common land.
 The access rights, sometimes referred to as ‘the right to roam’ were introduced by the Government on a regional basis, and came into force in the Leeds area on 31st October 2005.

-The Conclusive Maps of Open Access for the Leeds Area are available to view at the Public Rights of Way Office at Red Hall Estate, LS17 8NB.
-If you would like to see these maps, please telephone (0113) 395 7400 and ask to arrange an appointment with a member of our Public Rights of Way team.
-Alternatively, the access land is shown on the latest editions of the Ordnance Survey Explorer Maps (Nos.
-289 Leeds, 288 Bradford & Huddersfield and 297 Lower Wharfedale).
+Alternatively, the Conclusive Maps of Open Access for the Leeds area are available to view by appointment only.
+Please telephone (0113) 395 7400 and ask to arrange an appointment with a member of our Public Rights of Way team.

 Main reception: 0113 395 7400